voltrb/docs/en/docs/views.md

 While we use the controller terminology, Volt is closer to a MVVM framework.
 Any method call or instance variable lookup runs in the context of a controller.
 The controller

 If you have a view at ```app/home/views/index/index.html``` it will load the controller at ```app/home/controller/index_controller.rb```.

+More on bindings can be found in the [source code](http://www.github.com/voltrb/volt/tree/master/lib/volt/page/bindings).